Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Add-AzureRmAccount.md

 This account authenticates with Azure Resource Manager using organizational ID credentials.
 You cannot use multi-factor authentication or Microsoft account credentials to run Azure Resource Manager cmdlets with this account.

-### Example3: Add an account that authenticates with service principal credentials
+### Example 3: Add an account that authenticates with service principal credentials
 ```
 PS C:\>$Credential = Get-Credential
 PS C:\> Add-AzureRmAccount -Credential $Credential -Tenant "xxxx-xxxx-xxxx-xxxx" -ServicePrincipal